QuantLet/CBR_BK/CBR_code/README.md

 Published in: 'A Data-driven Case-based Reasoning in Bankruptcy Prediction'

 Description: 'This Quantlet is an example of training case-based reasoning, the performance of which has been compared with other machine learning methods.
 The dataset is the German credit data publicly available in UCI.
-The credit reform data used in the paper is confidential and can be collected based on requests from the Blockchain Research Center.(BRC, https://blockchain-research-center.de/)'
+The credit reform data used in the paper is confidential and can be collected based on requests from the Blockchain Research Center (BRC, https://blockchain-research-center.de/)'

 Keywords: 'Decision support system, Bankruptcy prediction, Case-based reasoning, Explainable machine learning, Particle swarm optimization'